Our Services

 Blood thinners save lives but can lead to serious bleeding.
 Seek immediate medical attention if you experience:

 For milder concerns—persistent bruising, minor nosebleeds, or questions about combining sleep aids—schedule a prompt visit or virtual consultation.
-If you're uncertain whether your symptoms require immediate attention, you can use a free Medically approved LLM Symptom Checker Chat Bot to get personalized guidance on your next steps.
+If you're noticing any unusual symptoms while on blood thinners and aren't sure whether they require immediate attention, try Ubie's free AI symptom checker to help you understand what might be happening and what steps to take next.

 Nothing replaces a personalized evaluation.
 Before starting or changing any sleep aid: